 Recommended by Kriszti from She Wanders Abroad

 The vibrant, chaotic city of Bangkok is the most popular starting point of any Thailand vacation or Southeast Asian adventure.
-While many people only have a short layover in the city and often have only 24 hours in Bangkok, it’s best to set aside some extra days for discovering all the beauty the city has to offer.
+While many people only have a short layover in the city and often have only 24 hours in Bangkok, it’s best to set aside some extra days to discover all the beauty the city has to offer.

 You can also visit two of the most unique markets, the Damnoen Saduak Floating Market and the Maeklong Railway Market.
 These are located outside of Bangkok, so you will need to have your own scooter or book an organized tour in order to get there.

 Recommended by Sarah from A Social Nomad

 Easily accessible from Bangkok via a 90-minute train journey or a 2-hour bus ride, Ayutthaya is a fabulous place to visit in Thailand.
 The city of Ayutthaya was once the capital of the Siam Kingdom between 1350 and 1767 until it was sacked by the neighboring Burmese.

 Ayutthaya is mostly flat so it’s quite easy to visit – you can take a tour in a tuk-tuk or rent a bicycle to get around.
 The old city has been on the UNESCO World Heritage list of sites since 1991 and there are a series of stunning temple ruins to see here.

 The most visited location in Ayutthaya is Wat Phra Mahathat which is the home of the famous sandstone Buddha head tangled in the tree roots.
 Legend has it that raiding Burmese dropped the head as it was too heavy and nature took over.
 Don’t miss the neighboring three stupas of the Wat Phra Si Sanphet.

 Recommended by Allan from Live Less Ordinary